rxt30/PwnAdventure3/README.md

 * Your achievement
 * The locations you've already visited

-So whenever you first authenticate, the master server will verify your credentials then show your list of characters.
-Once you decide to join the world of Pwnie Island, the master server will send you your inventory, quests, achievement, etc; and redirect you to the game server.
+So whenever you first authenticate, the master server will verify your credentials then show your characters.
+Once you decide to join the world of Pwnie Island, the master server will send your inventory, quests, achievement, etc; and redirect you to the game server.

 ### Game server

 The game server is responsible for the instances.
-In order to avoid having too many players and enemy all together on the same map (instance), which would overload the network traffic and CPU usage of the server but the client as well, the game server will dispatch the players on different game instances.
-Each instance is manage by one game server.
+In order to avoid having too many players and enemies all together on the same map (instance) - which would not only overload the network traffic and CPU usage of the server but the client as well - the game server will dispatch the players on different game instances.
+Each instance is managed by one game server.
 The game server is responsible for keeping track of the players and enemies location on the map.
 It is also responsible to keep track of the states of the elements (e.g. the dropped loots, switches, enemies and player health/mana, etc).